Let’s explore Lunar New Year songs and customs from around the world with videos, books, and lesson plans for the elementary music classroom.

 Resources

-Here are a variety of activities from different cultures.
+Here are a variety of Lunar New Year songs and activities from different cultures.

 Lions, Lanterns, and Ribbons